 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-The anus, which is about 1-1/2 inches long, connects the rectum (lower part of the large intestine) to the outside of the body.
+The anus is about 1-1/2 inches long and connects the rectum (lower part of the large intestine) to the outside of the body.
 It allows solid waste (also called stool or feces) to pass from the body.
 The sphincter is two muscles that open and close the anus to let waste pass.
 The anus is lined with squamous cells, which also are found in the bladder, cervix, vagina, urethra and other places in the body.

 Anal Cancer Types

 Several types of tumors may be found in the anus.
 While some of them are malignant (cancer), others are benign (not cancer) or precancerous (may develop into cancer).
 The main types of anal cancer are:

 Carcinoma in situ is early cancer or precancerous cells.
 They are only on the surface cells of the anal canal.
 This also may be called Bowen’s disease.

 Squamous cell cancer (carcinoma) forms in the cells that line the anus.
 This is the most common type of anal cancer.

 Adenocarcinomas develop in the glands around the anus.